By Meg Wallace, Social Media Manager Passport Career

-No matter where your transitions take you, a well-crafted resume or CV is one of your strongest tools.
-If you’re a Passport Career member, check out the country-specific resume/CV guidance in the relevant Country Portfolios for specific ways to strengthen your resume or CV!
+No matter where your transitions take you, a well-crafted résumé/CV is one of your strongest tools.
+If you’re a Passport Career member, check out the country-specific résumé/CV guidance in the relevant Country Portfolios for specific ways to strengthen your résumé/CV!

 Similar to learning the language, there are endless benefits to immersing yourself in the local culture.
-You will expand your perspective, and may be able to approach problems or projects more creatively at work!
+You will expand your perspective and find that you may be able to approach problems or projects more creatively at work!
 Check out a vacation spot away from the tourists or celebrate a local holiday.
 Passport Career lists many of these places in the Making Contacts section of your destination country.